 ISO/IEC Guide 2 and ISO/IEC 17000 give the basic definitions.

-For the purpose of the IECEx Service Facilities Scheme – Part 4, the definitions contained in IECEx 02 and those below apply:
+For the purpose of the IECEx Service Facilities Scheme – Part 4, the definitions contained in IECEx 02 and the following also apply:

+3.1

+Ex Certification Body (ExCB) within the ExSFC Scheme

+a body which has been accepted according to these Rules and which issues IECEx Service Facility Certificates and IECEx Facility Audit Reports

 IECEx Certified Service Facilities Scheme – Part 4

-the IECEx Scheme for the certification of service facilities
+the IECEx Scheme for the certification of service facilities who conduct inspection and maintenance of Ex equipment and their installations and environments within or associated with an explosive atmospheres.
+This Part 4 may also be referred to as the “IECEx 03-4 Scheme”

 IECEx Service Facility Certificate